TomyDurazno/Linqpad-tools/README.md

 - DumpJSON (Dump JSON format to LINQPad's console output)

 - MakeFunc / MakeAction (push Roslyn's type inference to the limit!)

+Experiment: folder with numerous examples of cool things you can do using C#